Gregg Popovich: College career

-Coaching career
+Coaching and executive career

 Pomona-Pitzer and early career (1973–1994)

 In 1973, Popovich returned to the Air Force Academy as an assistant coach under the school's head basketball coach Hank Egan.
 Egan later became an assistant coach under Popovich for the San Antonio Spurs.
 During his time as an assistant coach at the Academy, Popovich earned a master's degree in physical education and sports sciences from the University of Denver.

 In 1979, Popovich was named the head coach of the Pomona-Pitzer Sagehens, the joint men's basketball team of Pomona College and Pitzer College in Claremont, California.
 Popovich coached the Pomona-Pitzer men's basketball team from 1979 to 1988, leading the team to its first outright title in 68 years.

 During his time as head coach at Pomona-Pitzer, Popovich became a disciple and later a close friend of head coach Larry Brown at the University of Kansas.
 Popovich took off the 1985–86 season at Pomona-Pitzer to become a volunteer assistant at Kansas, where he could study directly under Brown.
 Popovich returned to Pomona-Pitzer and resumed his duties as head coach the next season.

 Following the 1987–88 season, Popovich joined Brown as the lead assistant coach for the Spurs.
 From 1988 to 1992, Popovich was Brown's top assistant, until the entire staff, including R. C. Buford, Alvin Gentry and Ed Manning, were fired by owner Red McCombs.
 Popovich moved to the Golden State Warriors for a brief stint in 1992, serving as an assistant under future Hall of Famer Don Nelson and bringing with him Avery Johnson, who had been cut by the Spurs.